-If specified in the NOFO, a sponsoring agency may consider non-scored criteria in the (3) award selection process, including, but not limited to:
+(3) If specified in the NOFO, a sponsoring agency may consider non-scored criteria in the award selection process, including, but not limited to:

-Geographic diversity: distributing awards to qualifying service areas across a (a)
+(a) Geographic diversity: distributing awards to qualifying service areas across a State.

-Organizational diversity: distributing awards to a variety of qualifying entities. (b)
+(b) Organizational diversity: distributing awards to a variety of qualifying entities.

-Synergy with state strategic priorities: consideration of other programs across (c) the state aimed to foster economic and social development, and how broadband can advance those objectives and plans.
+(c) Synergy with State strategic priorities: consideration of other programs across the State aimed to foster economic and social development, and how broadband can advance those objectives and plans.